OpenVoxelStudios/CloudVoxel/README.md

 ```

 NOTE: NextJS does not use https.
 If you want to open it to the internet in https (highly recommended), you can use software like NGINX to serve as a "proxy".
+NOTE for icons: Use a tool like https://realfavicongenerator.net/ to get all the necessary icons and favicons and select NextJS on the "Ready" page and follow the instructions.

 ## Documentation